“I’m Not Stressed!”

 “You are very sick.
 Are you under a lot of stress?”
 The doctor leaned over my hospital bed, waiting for my reply.
 I responded, “I don’t think so.”

-I needed a reality check.
-Self-awareness is an essential leadership competency.
+Self-awareness is an essential leadership competency – and I needed a reality check.
 I was not self-aware in that season of life.
 I was overwhelmed.
 Stressed.
 Burning out.
 And I didn’t even know it.

 Organizational change coach Susan Scott wrote about addressing burnout, stress, and reality in her book Fierce Conversations: Achieving Success at Work and in Life One Conversation at a Time.
 Scott provides exercises to help leaders and their teams practice reality checks.
 This is one: “Over the next twenty-four hours, practice describing reality accurately, without laying blame, at home and in your workplace.”

 I’m so grateful to have learned this lesson.
-I now journal daily.
+I learned to journal daily in a raw, unfiltered way.
 I reflect on my reality.
-I document it.
-I’m getting a lot better at it with practice.
+I take a hard look at what’s going on, what I need, and what I do not actually need.

 Try it.
 Describe reality.
 Write it down.
 No blame.
 No shame.
 Just write out your reality.
 Then ask yourself if that’s what you want it to be.
 It’s a good starting place.
 After you try it, leave a comment and let me know what you think of it.